petatemarvin26/react-webpack/README.md

 This boilerplate was written by **Marvin Petate**

-### Description

-This project is for template purposes that powered by `Webpack`, `Babel`,`ESlint` and `React` library,

-We setup partially what you need, you can delete all unnecessary files, syntax that you are surely has no sense on your setup and you may add some configuration depends on what you need, this scratch project template in React with Webpack can be able to use as your own project start up

 ### Goals

 This project aims to give understanding to our Web Developers how to setup